 What Do Journalists Mean By Truth?

-1. Seek Truth and Report It (i.e. NOW)

-"...Test the accuracy of information from all sources and exercise care to avoid inadvertent error.
+Society of Professional Journalists Code of Ethics Polestar #1 Seek Truth and Report It (i.e. NOW) "...Test the accuracy of information from all sources and exercise care to avoid inadvertent error.
 Deliberate distortion is never permissible...."

 What do JOURNALISTS MEAN BY TRUTH?

 Among other things, The Professional Journalist tests the accuracy of information, proceeds cautiously and does not distort...all on deadline.
 The best collect as much relevant evidence as possible.
 But "As Possible is a big qualifier.
 In other words, do what you can by deadline.
 Because Journalism is truth-gathering with a short time limit, journalists and news consumers should always be asking - is there more relevant evidence that can be practically collected?